ppKrauss/PostgREST-writeAPI/README.md

 This project was developed to simplify this PostgREST use case: to obey the OpenAPI specification of your project.

-### Market motivations
+### Need for fast prototipation

 PostgreSQL is not an "[agile](https://en.wikipedia.org/wiki/Agile_software_development) tool"?
-Now it is!
+We can go from scratch to a set of endpoints serving a database, in minutes?
+We can use only the database, alone, to implement *web-application [prototypes](https://en.wikipedia.org/wiki/Software_prototyping)*?

-You can generate a ready-for-use production version system with PostgREST.
-Is not perfect yet, but in some niche *PostgreSQL experts* now can compete with Spring-boot, Django, CakePHP, etc. *agile frameworks*, in the back-end design and [prototipation](https://en.wikipedia.org/wiki/Software_prototyping).
-The goal of this project is to  extend the PostgREST capabilty in agile implementation of any (arbitrary) endpoint specifications.
+With PostgREST we can (!!) and the goal of this project is to expand the spectrum of applications.
+We can extend the PostgREST capabilties to "plug-and-play" endpoints, by its OpenAPI specifications.

 ## OpenAPI addictions to specify your system